2022 MK John Wilson Trophy: Single skating

-Men competing in single skating first performed their short programs on Friday, 11 November, while women performed theirs on Saturday, 12 November.
+Men competing in single skating first performed their short programs on 11 November, while women performed theirs on 12 November.
 Lasting no more than 2 minutes 40 seconds, the short program had to include the following elements:

 For men: one double or triple Axel; one triple or quadruple jump; one jump combination consisting of a double jump and a triple jump, two triple jumps, or a quadruple jump and a double jump or triple jump; one flying spin; one camel spin or sit spin with a change of foot; one spin combination with a change of foot; and a step sequence using the full ice surface.

 For women: one double or triple Axel; one triple jump; one jump combination consisting of a double jump and a triple jump, or two triple jumps; one flying spin; one layback spin, sideways leaning spin, camel spin, or sit spin without a change of foot; one spin combination with a change of foot; and one step sequence using the full ice surface.

-Men performed their free skates on Saturday, 12 November, while women performed theirs on Sunday, 13 November.
-The free skate performance for both men and women could last no more than 4 minutes, and had to include the following: seven jump elements, of which one had to be an Axel-type jump; three spins, of which one had to be a spin combination, one had to be a flying spin, and one had to be a spin with only one position; a step sequence; and a choreographic sequence.
+Men performed their free skates on 12 November, while women performed theirs on 13 November.
+The free skate for both men and women could last no more than 4 minutes, and had to include the following: seven jump elements, of which one had to be an Axel-type jump; three spins, of which one had to be a spin combination, one a flying spin, and one a spin with only one position; a step sequence; and a choreographic sequence.

 Pair skating

-Couples competing in pair skating performed their short programs on Friday, 11 November.
+Couples competing in pair skating performed their short programs on 11 November.
 Lasting no more than 2 minutes 40 seconds, it had to include the following elements: one pair lift, one double or triple twist lift, one double or triple throw jump, one double or triple solo jump, one solo spin combination with a change of foot, one death spiral, and a step sequence using the full ice surface.

-Couples performed their free skates on Saturday, 12 November.
+Couples performed their free skates on 12 November.
 The free skate could last no more than 4 minutes, three pair lifts, of which one has to be a twist lift; two different throw jumps; one solo jump; one jump combination or sequence; one pair spin combination; one death spiral; and a choreographic sequence.